 J-1 Scholars must report to the Office of Global Services (OGS) upon arrival to the United States or transfer to Northeastern by attending J-1 Scholar Orientation.
-J-1 Scholars must attend orientation within 30 days after the program start date
+J-1 Scholars must complete orientation by their program start date.

 Updated Documents